 AD | Partnership / Affiliate Links

-When we made the move to our new house (can I still call it that four years later?) we purchased the additional bedroom furniture etc that we needed and that was about it.
+When we moved to our new house (can I still call it that four years later?), we purchased the additional bedroom furniture that we needed and that was about it.
 With the hope that we would go through each of the bedrooms and repaint the feature walls, add personalised touches etc. But family life is busy and soon those weeks turn into months and before you know it, it can be a couple of years later.

-Whilst Tigger had a superhero-inspired bedroom a couple of years ago and Piglet’s room has transformed a few times from crib to cot and now in her children’s house bed.
+While Tigger had a superhero-inspired bedroom a couple of years ago, Piglet’s room has transformed a few times from crib to cot and now in her children’s house bed.
 Roo has drawn the short straw and has had ber bedroom more or less the same as it was when we moved in.

 Getting ready for the teen years

 Now that her tween years are behind her it was time to make sure her bedroom was up to scratch to ger her through the teen years.
 Not only to look great for when her friends come over but also to accommodate her hair and make-up accessories (how one girl needs so much is beyond me), performing TV/gaming and upcoming coursework needs.

 Over the past few months, I had been subtly asking Roo about the colours she liked.
 Showing her colour palettes and mood boards I’d stumbled upon via Instagram and Pinterest.
 Gauging which accessories she was drawn to whilst we were out shopping (pre-lockdown).
 After chatting back and forth she expressed that grey, navy and mustard was the colour palette of choice.
 With this in mind, I had started to look at the different soft furnishings and accessories I could add to her room to transform it into a room fit for a teenager.